ajy25/ajy25/README.md

 ### About me

 **Hi!
-I'm Andrew, a third year undergraduate student at Brown University studying Applied Mathematics and Computer Science.** My research interests fall within the realms of statistics, machine learning, and computational biology—I am passionate about leveraging data to improve medicine and healthcare.
+I'm Andrew, a junior at Brown University studying applied math and computer science.** My research interests fall within the realms of statistics, machine learning, and computational biology—I am passionate about leveraging data to improve medicine and healthcare.

 **Currently...**
 - I am an intern at Regeneron.
 I develop machine learning models to predict patient outcomes for AI-powered clinical trials.